Alessine/Alessine/README.md

 I'm currently working on the following projects:

+- a tutorial on how to automate a scraping job with AWS
 - a movie recommender app (Webscraping, APIs, NLP, MLOps). :movie_camera:
 - a Streamlit app on rental prices in Switzerland (APIs, Visualization). :house:
 - #TidyTuesday visualizations, because they're fun! :smile: